AarshBatra/biteSizedAQ/README.md

   already carry: your own biology.
 A monitoring station kilometres away gives you valuable trend data, but your body is streaming something different — a live, hyper-local read of the air hitting your face right now.

-Your eyes sting, the skyline goes soft, a metallic taste appears at the back of your throat.
-These aren’t random discomforts.
+  Your eyes sting at a particular junction every morning.
+The skyline loses its crispness before you’ve checked your phone.
+A metallic taste appears at the back of your throat on a hot afternoon.
+These aren’t random discomforts — they are signals, and learning to read them is the point of this piece.

-  They’re signals, and they’re worth learning to read.
-This piece maps six everyday biological responses to the specific pollutants behind them — not to replace your digital tools, but to help you get more out of both.
+  What follows maps six everyday biological responses to the specific pollutants behind them, explains the science in plain language, and shows you what to do when each signal appears.
+Not to replace your digital tools — but to help you use both together.

 - Read the full blog post:
   [Link](https://github.com/AarshBatra/biteSizedAQ/tree/main/25.first.resp.sensor.human.body.aq.toolkit)